-For years many drivers have been frustrated that they aren’t able to achieve the manufacturer claimed ‘miles per gallon’ consumption figures for their vehicles in real-world driving.
-And, from a climate change and carbon dioxide reduction standpoint there are also concerns about inaccurate CO2 emissions data.
+For years many drivers were frustrated that they weren’t able to achieve the manufacturer claimed ‘miles per gallon’ fuel economy figures for their vehicles in real-world driving.
+This also meant that real emissions could be much higher than quoted, impacting the environment.

-With a view to reducing the difference between these manufacturer statistics and the ones drivers experience on the road the European Union decided to introduce a new global test designed to measure fuel consumption and CO2 emissions more accurately to ensure new cars do not exceed EU emissions targets.
+To address this, the European Union decided to introduce a new test regime, designed to measure fuel consumption and CO2 emissions more accurately than the previous system,

-The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) laboratory test replaces the previous outdated lab test – known as New European Driving Cycle (NEDC) – which came into use in the 1980s.
+The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) laboratory test, introduced in 2017, replaced the previous outdated lab test – known as the New European Driving Cycle (NEDC) – which came into use in the 1980s.

 The old test attracted much criticism due to claimed fuel consumption figures from manufacturers often being very different to those experienced by drivers in the real world.

-While the new test is still laboratory-based it uses real-driving data gathered from around the world so that it better matches real-world everyday driving performance.
+While the new test is still laboratory-based, it uses real driving data gathered from around the world so that it better matches what you'd achieve on the road.
 It is important to note that there is a direct link between the amount of CO2 a car emits and the amount of fuel it uses, or its fuel economy.

 What is WLTP?